baginbix/TECS/README.md

 - Event system
 - Multi-threading
 - ForEach having the option to use Entity (Next in line to be implemented)

+## Limitations
+**These are limitations that exist right now!
+They are planned to change in the future.**

+- **Max amount of entities** As of now, you must define the maximum amount of entities the ECS can use upon initialization (e.g., `ECS ecs = new(100_000)`).
+The default is 1,000.
+This provides better upfront performance and zero allocations at the cost of pre-allocated memory.

+- **No read-only query constraints**
+  Due to C# generic limitations, all components in a `Query` are passed as `ref`.
+There is currently no built-in way to restrict a system to strictly read-only (`in`) access for specific components.

+- **No event messaging**
+  There is no event-queue you can use to tell systems that something happened.
+For example, you cannot currently broadcast that two objects collided.
+Ideally, you want a way to decouple collision-detection from collision-handling, which will require an event system.

+- **Component limit per query (`Query<T,E,K>()`)**
+  You can currently only query up to 3 components at the same time.
+While needing more than 3 often implies a system is doing too much and should be rethought, options to query 4+ components will be added soon.

+- **No Entity Versioning (Generations)**
+  Entities do not currently use generational versioning.
+If an entity is destroyed and its ID is recycled, external references to that ID will not know the original entity died (the "stale pointer" problem).

 ## Installation
 There is no NuGet package for now but it might get added in the future.